CoMfUcIoS/GraphQLens/README.md

 ## Onboarding & Help

 On first launch, an onboarding overlay will guide you through the main features.
 You can revisit these concepts later in the Help section (coming soon).

+## Contributing

+Pull requests are welcome!
+To contribute:

+1. Fork the repository and create a new branch.
+2. Run `pnpm install` to set up dependencies.
+3. Use `pnpm dev` for development and `pnpm lint`/`pnpm format` to ensure code quality.
+4. Submit your PR with a clear description of your changes.

+For questions or issues, please open an issue on GitHub.

 ## Development